avanzosc/mrp-addons/mrp_usability/README.rst

 Manufacturing Usability
 =======================

 * The buttons that are in the tree view of the work order, put them also in the form view.
 * Link from Production to Work Orders.
 * In manufacturing order form new tab "Move Lines", and new field "Finished Move lines".
+* Show "Unreserve" button, only if there is a reserved component.
+* Show "Check Availabitiy", only if some component is not reserved, or partially reserved.

 Bug Tracker
 ===========